When you’re looking for one of the best mid-range laptops, you’re looking in the heart of the laptop market.

-With laptops over $800, you’ll start to see much more metal frames.
+With laptops over $800, you’ll start to see many more metal frames.
 Those are of course much sturdier and will better protect the internal parts.
-That doesn’t mean that all of them will have a metal casing, you’ll also find laptops will plastic casing, especially when the manufacturers tries to deliver more value or performance, for example when they put a more powerful processor or graphic card.
+That doesn’t mean that all of them will have a metal casing, you’ll also find laptops will plastic casing, especially when the manufacturers try to deliver more value or performance, for example when they put a more powerful processor or graphic card.

 When we start talking about laptops at $800 or more, you’ll find incredibly lightweight laptops with great quality.
-The manufacturers really did a great job lately to put out quality, lightweight mid-range laptops for the mass market.
+The manufacturers did a great job lately to put out quality, lightweight mid-range laptops for the mass market.
 Most of them will have a 13-inch screen.

 All-in-all, you should expect a sturdy and quality casing from all the best mid-range laptops.